-Addiction is a term that is top-of-mind in 2017.
-You can’t open a paper, check the news or go out to dinner with friends without the topic coming up.
-Unfortunately, very few people understand the disease of addiction or what to do when I loved one is suffering.
-Dr. Harry and his team have dedicated their lives to serving individuals and their families as they navigate addition treatment and the subsequent recovery.
+Addiction is a term that is top-of-mind.
+Unfortunately, very few people understand the disease of addiction or what to do when a loved one is suffering.
+Dr. Harry and his team have dedicated their lives to serving individuals and their families as they navigate addiction treatment and supportive aftercare programs.
 Years of practice, research, success and failures have led to the development of Dr. Harry’s unique addiction treatment model.

 Addiction is characterized by inability to consistently abstain, impairment in behavioral control, craving, diminished recognition of significant problems with one’s behaviors and interpersonal relationships, and a dysfunctional emotional response.
 Like other chronic diseases, addiction often involves cycles of relapse and remission.
 Without treatment or engagement in recovery activities, addiction is progressive and can result in disability or premature death.